LucaUmberto91/LucaUmberto91/README.md

 # 💻 Luca's GitHub page 💻
-## I am a Computer Engineer and Java developer.
+## I am a Computer Engineer and Java developer ☕.
 ![alt text](https://user-images.githubusercontent.com/65346271/97787292-6b66e980-1bb1-11eb-9512-f94e07629f4b.jpg)
-### I currently work in the development team at an online university as a back-end developer, ask me if you need a brilliant programmer for your project, whether it's a web application or just a website!You can find me on Linkedin here : www.linkedin.com/in/luca-umberto-miraglia-208b11ba
+### I currently work in the development team at an online university as a back-end developer ⚙️, ask me if you need a brilliant programmer for your project, whether it's a web application or just a website 🆙!You can find me on Linkedin here : www.linkedin.com/in/luca-umberto-miraglia-208b11ba

 <!--
 **LucaUmberto91/LucaUmberto91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.